-As Administrator, we calculate and make available each month (including on our internet website) the Class Factor for each class of Pass-Through Certificates having a principal amount.
+As Administrator, we calculate and make available each month (including on our internet website) the Class Factor for each class of Pass-Through Certificates having a principal or notional principal amount.

-The "Class Factor" for any class for any month is a truncated eight-digit decimal which, when multiplied by the original principal amount of a Pass-Through Certificate of that class, will equal its remaining principal amount.
-The Class Factor for any month reflects payments of principal to be made on the Payment Date:
+The "Class Factor" for any class having a principal amount for any month is an exact decimal rounded to eight places which, when multiplied by the original principal amount of a Pass-Through Certificate of that class, will equal its remaining principal amount.
+The Class Factor for any month reflects payments of principal to be made on the Payment Date in the same month.